Alle43221/SGBD-CSharp-Labs/README.md

 - Applying core concepts studied in Database Management Systems courses.
 - Using a parent-child table template which can be later adapted for other data.

+- Upon selection in the left table, the right table is populated with the associated entries from the child table.

 ---

 ## Technologies Used